bellottisofia/Innovation_Adoption_Parameters/README.md

 ## Directory Structure

-- `matrix_year`: contains the script used for the computation of the distances matrix and the files with the distances matrices computed using the yearly kilometers instead of the daily kilometers.
+- `matrix_year/`: contains the script used for the computation of the distances matrix and the files with the distances matrices computed using the yearly kilometers instead of the daily kilometers.
 - `datasets/`: Contains the processed and encoded datasets.
 - `similarity/`: contains the script used for the computation of the similarity matrix and the files with the results for each Country.
 - `Dissatisfaction/`: contains the script used for the computation of dissatisfaction parameter and the files with the results for each Country.
+- 'populations.ipynb': Notebook containing the code for constructing the populations using K-means clustering.

 ## Data Sources